Heads up, Empowered Shoppers, we’re a participant in affiliate marketing programs. For more information, see our disclosure here.

 2. Cars!

-However, if I’m being honest, the real number one answer by far was the box in came in.
+However, if I’m being honest, the number one answer by far was the box it came in.
 Luckily, boxes come free with most purchases. 😉

 The Best Toys & Activities to Keep Your Toddlers Entertained for Hours